armel/uv-k5-chirp-driver/README.md

 # uv-k5-chirp-driver
 Quansheng UV-K5 radio CHIRP driver for F4HWN firmware

+In Version 2.7.0
+it's the url link update for the firware Armel has been update in english and french driver In the english version text ajustement done by fcatt(francois) as been add to be more accurate...
+Add a new help file for the (quick key, quick reference) done by KwWGG to help user

 Armel release version 2.7, but no change has been involve to chirp driver with in his modification(bug fix, feature, etc) , so chirp driver not change.
 The only thing i add, it's the new file pdf from Alain that describle the update in the version 2,7. so i just add this file. so use version 2.6 chirp driver

 In version 2.6.0: This is just cosmetic change to follow the radio modification ( version 2.5 and 2.6 are the same functionality )